nosilver4u/ewww-image-optimizer/readme.txt

 = 8.5.0 =
 *Release Date - TBD*

-* changed: async/non-async bulk optimizers merged into common interface on both Settings and Bulk Optimizer pages
+* changed: foreground/background bulk optimizers merged into common interface on both Settings and Bulk Optimizer pages
 * added: option to choose Background or Foreground mode during bulk optimization
 * added: Choose whether to include Additional Folders like the theme or other configured folders during bulk optimization
+* fixed: some strings in bulk interface not able to be translated properly for RTL locales
+* fixed: NextGEN bulk optimizer missing from menu with NextGEN 4.x

 = 8.4.1 =
 *Release Date - February 19, 2026*